ihbrune/Anti-DoS-Valve/README.md

 			}
 		}

-In marking mode the valve sets the request attribute *"org.henbru.antidos.AntiDoS"* with a string containing the *monitorName*.
-Requests from IP adresses covered by *alwaysForbiddenIPs* will always be marked, but not blocked.
+In marking mode, the valve sets the request attribute `"org.henbru.antidos.AntiDoS"` with a string containing the *monitorName*.
+Requests from IP addresses matching *alwaysForbiddenIPs* are always marked, but not blocked.

-# Multi-instance configurations
+# Multi-Instance Configurations

-In some occasions it might be useful to use different configurations for different parts of your application or some IP address ranges.
-This can not be accomplished today with a single valve / monitor instance.
-From version 1.1 on it is possible to use more then one instance of the valve / monitor.
-The parameter *monitorName* is necessary to separate the configurations.
-It is possible to use blocking and marking valves in conjuction.
-Here we expand the previous example and add a second valve instance:
+In some scenarios, it can be useful to apply different rules to different parts of your application or different client IP ranges.
+While a single valve/monitor instance cannot do this alone, version 1.1 introduced support for running multiple valve instances concurrently.

+The *monitorName* parameter is required to keep the configurations distinct.
+Blocking and marking valves can also be combined.
+Here is an example with two valve instances:

         <Valve className="org.henbru.antidos.AntiDoSValve"
                 monitorName="TEST VALVE"